Driving in snowy conditions

 A winter storm was already pummeling the west side of town and heading my way.

-It’s crazy to think after all of these years (over a decade now) that I haven’t been caught in that many storms.
-There was the time I had to avoid an oncoming bus on a wintery road while driving an Audi A8 (sadly, the review is not online anymore but at least I mentioned the experience in an Audi A6 review way back in 2011).
-I’ve had quite a few times when I was testing traction control in review cars, but very few of them during a blizzard.
+It’s crazy to think after a decade reviewing cars, I haven’t been caught in that many storms.
+There was the time I had to avoid an oncoming bus on a wintery road while driving an Audi A8 (sadly, the review is not online anymore.
+Although, at least I mentioned the experience in an Audi A6 review way back in 2011).
+I’ve tested traction control in review cars, but very few of them during a blizzard.

 As I headed out of the parking lot of the library, I noticed the winter wind was picking up, moving horizontally on the road.
 That’s never a good sign.
-The 2023 Jeep Wagoneer is a massive SUV and feels sure and stable on the road no matter what, but I was really curious how the vehicle would handle when there were icy roads, raging wind, and snow flying everywhere.
+The 2023 Jeep Wagoneer is a massive SUV and feels sure and stable on the road no matter what.
+However, I was curious how the vehicle would handle when there were icy roads, raging wind, and snow flying everywhere.

 Here’s the curious thing about all-wheel drive on icy roads.
 You can actually feel when it works.
 I’m not sure how the human body knows this, and what keen senses are at play, but I do know how it works from a technical standpoint in the vehicle.
-As I drove, the tires sensed slippage and would auto-correct my driving, making sure I didn’t slip or go into a fish-tail.
+As I drove, the tires sensed slippage and auto-corrected my driving, insuring I didn’t slip or go into a fish-tail.

 That means, as I was driving, the Wagoneer would actually throttle back power to a specific tire to make sure the vehicle was still driving straight.
-It almost felt like skating — the tire would get more power or a little less power, like my leg swinging out with skates to stay upright.
+It almost felt like skating — the tire would act like my leg swinging out with skates to stay upright.

 Thankfully, I didn’t need to understand or explain it in order to use it, and I was impressed with how capable the system worked for such a large SUV.